qinyigou/final/README.md

 # Final Project
 In this program, #define NUM_SIZE (10) controls the size of a matrix.
 10 means the size of a matrix is from 2 x 2 to 2^10 x 2^10.
-When I test the program, I use NUM_SIZE (11) to get more comparable results.
+When I test the program, I use NUM_SIZE (11) to get more comparable results.<br />

-Compare standard with sparse matrix multiplication on sparse matrix_ n =    2, standard = 0.00, sparse = 0.00
+Compare standard with sparse matrix multiplication on sparse matrix<br />
+n =    2, standard = 0.00, sparse = 0.00
 n =    4, standard = 0.00, sparse = 0.00
 n =    8, standard = 0.00, sparse = 0.00